alexnathanson/solar-protocol/utilities/installation/portforwardingTest.md

 Port forwarding is a crucial component of Solar Protocol.
 If your hardware is being purchased and/ or shipped to you by Solar Protocol you must check that your network can properly enable port forwarding before we send you any hardware.
 If you are purchasing your own hardware, we strongly recommended that you test that port forwarding is possible to avoid wasting your money.

+While there are work arounds if your ISP or hardware doesn't allow for port forwarding, we generally want avoid complex routing or tunneling because we want to minimize the amount of hardware not running directly off of solar power.

 ## Testing device

 In order to test this, you must create a server.
 The best way to do this is with a Raspberry Pi, which is what we are using for the servers in Solar Protocol.
 This will allow you to test both the html and ssh ports.